-Although it is an oversimplification, the free-market capitalist argument against all kinds of collective or government action and programs can be summarized as follows: because communism was based on rigid central control of both the economy and society, it follows from the universally valid rules of human logic that the opposite of communism, which is free-market capitalism, will ensure the greatest amount of freedom and material prosperity for everyone.
+Although the following statement is an oversimplification, the free-market capitalist argument against all kinds of collective or government action and programs can be summarized as follows: because communism was based on rigid central control of both the economy and society, it follows from the universally valid rules of human logic that the opposite of communism, which is free-market capitalism, will ensure the greatest amount of freedom and material prosperity for everyone.
 Since freedom is good, it follows that the more freedom there is, the better things will be for everyone, and hence, the best society is one where the people are most free to do as they please.

 One of the basic tenets of free-market or laissez-faire capitalism is that government is a form of oppressive coercion, and therefore the less government there is, the better, because this will make people more free.
 Furthermore, they will be better off, both socially and materially, since they will have the freedom to do what they want in life, without government interference.
 This is an example of a widely-held naive belief about human affairs that, although it seems plausible enough, is only partly true, for it has numerous exceptions to it.
-Half or partial truths can cause a great deal of harm when those who believe in them do not understand the false side or the limitations of their belief, and thus fail to understand the limited range of its applicability.
-Instead, like the blundering, arrogant fools that they are, they proceed to apply this half-truth to all domains, all peoples, all societies, and all situations, without any regard for people’s welfare or the many harmful effects which result from their mistaken beliefs.
+Half or partial truths can cause a great deal of harm when those who believe in them do not understand the false side or the limitations of their beliefs, and thus fail to understand the limited range of their applicability.
+Instead, like the blundering, arrogant fools that they are, they proceed to apply these half-truths to all domains, all peoples, all societies, and all situations, without any regard for people’s welfare or the many harmful effects that result from their mistaken beliefs.

-This naive belief, on which an entire system of economic and social organization has been founded, is based on two other beliefs, namely, that we are all individuals who are separate from everyone else and from society, except when we choose to make voluntary and non-coercive interactions, exchanges, and associations with others; and that competition is always good and therefore it ought to be promoted, encouraged, and made an inviolable principle, even if it has harmful effects on some people, such as those who are not able to compete very well in the free-market contest of economic and financial success.
+This naive belief, on which an entire system of economic and social organization has been founded, is based on two other beliefs, namely, that we are all individuals who are separate from everyone else and from society, except when we choose to make voluntary and non-coercive interactions, exchanges, and associations with others; and that competition is always good and therefore it ought to be promoted, encouraged, and made an inviolable principle, even if it has harmful effects on some people, such as those who are not able to compete very successfully in the free-market contest of economic and financial success.

 It is a very common mistake for human beings to regard traditions or models of behaviour that are acquired for tendencies that are innate in human nature.
 Both individualism and competition belong in this category.
 So widespread have these two practices become that many people mistake them for innate human tendencies, when in reality they are nothing more than particular models of behaviour that have become dominant in some societies.
 In other words, like the English language, which is becoming increasingly dominant around the world, these are all acquired models of behaviour.

-To those who believe that all people have the same opportunities in life, and if some people are able to do better than others, whether financially, professionally, or entrepreneurially, then they deserve everything they are able to gain by their hard work, ingenuity, effort, and risk-taking, and too bad for the less fortunate, less bright, less industrious, and less motivated, I declare that this is the kind of nonsense based on a limited understanding of human behaviour that those who defend the free-market capitalist organization of society are fond of presenting to justify their selfish indifference to the plight of others, especially the poor and less fortunate.
+To those who believe that all people have the same opportunities in life, and if some people are able to do better than others, whether financially, professionally, or entrepreneurially, then they deserve everything they are able to gain by their hard work, ingenuity, effort, and risk-taking, and too bad for the less fortunate, less bright, less industrious, and less motivated, I declare that this is the kind of nonsense based on a limited understanding of human behaviour which those who defend the free-market capitalist organization of society are fond of presenting in order to justify their selfish indifference to the plight of others, especially the poor and less fortunate.
 For the truth is that the ability to make money is no different from the ability to speak a language or perform any other skill: although all people can learn a certain language, the longer one lives without hearing it spoken, the more difficult it will be for one to learn it, and the less proficient will be one’s knowledge of and ability to speak, read, understand, and write it.
 Those who first encounter a language at a late age, such as foreigners and immigrants, obviously need help to improve their linguistic abilities, for they do not acquire it naturally and automatically in the way a young child does.

 To continue this analogy, the poor occupy the same position in relation to the rich as immigrants and foreigners do to native speakers of a language.
 In both cases, there is hesitancy and uncertainty, a proneness to making mistakes, a lack of motivation and confidence, a tendency to be easily discouraged, and a limited potential for growth and development.
 Moreover, the poor person or foreign speaker does not exhibit the same fluency, ease, and confidence that the rich person or native speaker does, whether in making money or in speaking the language.